snowplow/snowplow/README.md

 ## Contributing

-We're committed to a loosely-coupled architecture for SnowPlow and are keen to get as many user contributions as possible in each part of the flow.
+We're committed to a loosely-coupled architecture for SnowPlow and would love to get user contributions within each of the five sub-systems.
 If you'd like to write a new tracker, try a different ETL approach or load SnowPlow events into an alternative database, **[get in touch] [contact]**!

 ## Copyright and license